PostHog/posthog/README.md

 ### Docker

 Using the [posthog/posthog:latest](https://hub.docker.com/r/posthog/posthog) Docker image.
+You'll need to spin up a separate Postgres docker container.
+We've included a docker-compose.yml file that does that.

 **On Ubuntu**